-The estimates of stock status were most strongly influenced by the changes related to the assumptions related to growth.
+The sensitivity of the stock assessment results to alternative biological parameters was investigated within the framework of the preliminary 2019 Indian Ocean stock assessment model.
+Estimates of stock status were most strongly influenced by changes related to the assumptions of growth.
 The growth function and variation in length-at-age sensitivities both yielded considerably more pessimistic estimates of current stock status.
 Changes in the maturity ogive and female natural mortality influenced the magnitude of the reference biomass levels, although resulting stock status ratios were not appreciably different from the base model.
-The spatial partitioning of the model into two regions yielded a considerably more optimistic estimate of current stock status and higher overall yields compared to the base model.
-Changing the growth functions for the eastern partition resulted in a marginal increase in maximum sustainable yield but did not appreciably change the estimates of current stock status.
+Partitioning the model into two geographic regions yielded a considerably more optimistic estimate of current stock status and higher overall yields compared to the base model.